dilyabareeva/quanda/README.md

 <!-- END4 -->
 </details>

-#### Using Pre-assembled Benchmarks
+#### Using Benchmarks

-The pre-assembled benchmarks allow us to streamline the evaluation process by downloading the necessary data and models, and running the evaluation in a single command.
+**quanda** benchmarks allow us to streamline the evaluation process by downloading the necessary data and models, and running the evaluation in a single command.
 The following code demonstrates how to use the `mnist_subclass_detection` benchmark:

 <details>
 <summary><b>1.
 Import dependencies and library components</b></summary>